Quick links

 Learn about the standards of care in assisted living facilities and what neglect can look like.
 Share this information with friends and family members who can also take part in watching for signs of negligence.

 If a loved one expresses concerns or complaints, take them seriously.
-Discuss the problem with staff members and follow-up to see how the issue is being resolved.
+Discuss the problem with staff members and follow up to see how the issue is being resolved.

 You should visit the facility on a regular basis to check on your family member.
 Elderly nursing home residents can be at risk for neglect if they do not maintain close contact with family and friends.

-When abuse or neglect occurs in the nursing home environment, the facility can be held liable if any of the following played a part in causing harm to a resident or patient:
+You put your trust in the long-term care facility staff to care for and protect the rights of your loved one.
+When that trust is broken, it can have devastating consequences for residents and families.
+When abuse or neglect occurs in the nursing home environment, the facility can be held liable if any of the following played a part in causing harm to a resident or patient.

 If the appropriate duty of care is not being met, you may need to take legal action.
 Filing a lawsuit against a nursing home for negligence or abuse can help you obtain compensation to pay for your loved one’s costs of care.

 When the unthinkable happens, nursing home victims and their families have the right to justice and damages.
-Abuse and neglect cases require a Kentucky nursing home abuse lawyer experienced with both state and federal law and whose knowledge of nursing home operations and management may identify systemic causes that demonstrate liability in an incident.
+Abuse and neglect cases require a Louisville nursing home lawyer experienced with both state and federal law and whose knowledge of nursing home operations and management may identify systemic causes that demonstrate liability in an incident.

 Circeo Law Firm’s attorneys have developed winning strategies for severe physical, emotional, sexual, and financial abuse cases.
 We have also represented a large number of residents who sustained life-threatening injuries.